About Physician Assistant - B.A./M.S.

 This is a 3+3 program with the first three years spent as an undergraduate at the School of Arts and Sciences and the last three years in the professional graduate program at the School of Health Professions.
 You would apply to this program in your fourth semester (end of your second year) at the School of Arts and Sciences.
 Prerequisite course requirements are listed below.
 Applicants must have an overall and science (including math) GPA of at least 3.2 (on a scale where 4.0 equals A.).
 The PA program requires patient contact experience.
 Applicants to the PA Program must be able to demonstrate familiarity with the PA profession through direct experience, which is best done through shadowing.
 Volunteer work is strongly recommended.

 Transfer students who complete their sophomore year earning at least 30 credits at Rutgers are eligible to apply to this program.
+Note: Applicants with an Associate’s Degree, regardless of whether it was earned as a dual degree in high school or as a traditional degree after high school, are ineligible to apply for this program.

 Students not eligible for the 3+3 program may apply to the professional program after earning their bachelor’s degree with the required prerequisite courses.